We are here: -> home -> korg_polysix -> ChordTrigggerManual.html

 If this second test is successfull: congratulations!
 Now continue with closing the synth again or with adjusting the trigger delay, both as described below.

 If the first test fails, check whether the ribbon cables are placed correctly and whether the cables are not mismatched.
-If this does not help you may put the synth back in the original state quite easily:
+If this does not help you may put the synth back in the original state quite easily (see below).

 If the second test is not successful assumingly your trigger signal is not suitable.
 You may test this like that: